Forward-Nexus/fwdai-pro/README.md

 ## ✨ Philosophy

-> "Every founder deserves a complete expert team that adapts to their style and helps them build incredible things."
+> "Better conversations lead to better outcomes.
+Everyone deserves the chance to thrive."

-FWD PRO democratizes access to AI collaboration - not just for developers, but for ALL founders building ANY business.
+FWD PRO democratizes access to expert collaboration - not just for developers, but for ALL founders building ANY business.
+When you have better conversations with AI experts who truly collaborate, you build better things.

 **Let's build together!** 🚀